tadamcz/nonstd/README.md

-Tom's non-standard library of useful classes and functions.
+# My non-standard library
+Personal collection of Python utilities.

 # Installation
 This package is available on PyPi as `nonstd`.
 If you're using `poetry` for example, you would install it as: